Streamerbot/docs/streamerbot/3.api/2.triggers/3.general/core/websocket-client/close.md

-# Websocket Client Message
+# WebSocket Client Closed

-Websocket Client Message trigger.

-## Details

-The Websocket Client Message Trigger is used for when any or a selected client data is detected.
+Triggered when a configured WebSocket client connection is closed

 ## Parameters

-### Client
+### `Client`

-Select any or a specific websocket client
+Select any or a specific websocket client.

 ## Variables
+:variables-description

 Name | Description
 ----:|:------------